SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ## Using this principal in your application using the SharePoint PnP Sites Core library

-In a first step, you add the PnP Framework library NuGet package: https://www.nuget.org/packages/PnP.Framework.
+The first step is to add the PnP Framework library NuGet package: https://www.nuget.org/packages/PnP.Framework.

-Once that’s done you can use below code construct:
+Then, use the below code construct:

 ```csharp
 using PnP.Framework;